pazraveau/Global-Assemblies---Method-of-analysis/ga1.md

 <img width="777" height="303" alt="image" src="https://github.com/user-attachments/assets/f11be38e-ce66-4460-8f2c-c33466c907df" />

-## 3. Identification of vulnerable groups
+## 3. Identifying vulnerable groups

 Identifying references to vulnerable groups begins by establishing categories and a set of terms associated with each one.